thiagobonfante/cabify-checkout/README.md

 ### Checkout

-This Ckeckout class follows the example interface where the constructor receives the ```pricing_rules``` and has the following methods:
+This Checkout class follows the example interface where the constructor receives the ```pricing_rules``` and has the following methods:

 * ```scan``` receives the Product **code**
   - when the Product is found adds the Product to a public var **cart** and return **true**